FunkyFr3sh/petool/README.md

 Setting up
 --------------------------------------------------------------------------------

-`petool` tries its best to create a re-linkable template for any given normal Windows executable.
-This is not always successful so be warned it might not work out of the box without modifications.

 To begin, generate a project by giving a path to an executable file as the only argument.
 Dragging and dropping an executable on `petool.exe` also does this on Windows and the project is generated next to the original executable in a subdirectory.

-For technical reasons, embedded `.bss` inside `.data` is not supported but is instead unwound to separate `.bss` after `.data`.
-You can optionally use `setdd` command to expand `.data` to its original size.

 You should be able to re-link the executable now by executing `make` without any modifications.